zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 I *don't* think it's that Yudkowsky is somehow that much more charismatic than Kurzweil.
 I think much of the difference has to do with the philosophical content of "rationalism" being recognizably credible to Silicon Valley types already fluent in the language of science and technology, whereas the "radical" visions of transhumanism (wow-ee, immortality, nanotech, superintelligence!!) that are more easily pattern-matched to religion don't have the same built-in credibility (even if immortality, nanotechnology, and superintelligence all end up being real).

-On 12 August, You mentioned the fact that I had said in a 2005 Diary entry that "Dreams of a technotopia are a lot like religious stories of salvation, except more plausable \[*sic*\]".
+On 12 August, you mentioned the fact that I had said in a 2005 Diary entry that "Dreams of a technotopia are a lot like religious stories of salvation, except more plausable \[*sic*\]".
 As evidenced by my 17-year-old self, I suppose that is the educated layman's default reaction to Kurzweil-tier exposition of the singularity, but it's not the *right* way to think about it.
 (If an "intelligence explosion" is a real natural phenomenon in the future, we want to invent the concepts to predict, describe, and ideally control that natural phenomenon.
 The correct concepts to describe a novel future phenomenon are not going to particularly resemble the fears and fantasies of humanity's past as expressed in religion, even if one of the hypothetical benefits of successfully controlling the phenomenon would be that you could use it to fulfill a lot of longstanding human fantasies.)

 I suspect that the extent to which things like the religion analogy are the default reaction to these ideas and that the default reaction is wrong, is *why* Yudkowsky had to "back up" and write the Sequences and spawn a subculture instead of just focusing on the Singularity Institute.
 If you write your book in a way that centers the educated layman's default reactions to transhumanism and the singularity (as exemplified by *e.g.* Kurzweil), you're missing the story of the much more surprising thing that actually happened.